Covid-19 vaccinations Q&A

 Q. Is vaccination mandatory?

-A. No, it is not mandatory, but we would strongly advise you to consider being vaccinated.
-The aim of the vaccination programme phase 1 is to protect those at most risk of serious illness or death from COVID-19 and to support the NHS and social care system.
+A. No, it is not mandatory, but we would strongly advise you to get vaccinated.
+The aims of the vaccination programme are to protect those at most risk of serious illness or death from COVID-19, and to support the NHS and social care system.
 COVID-19 vaccines should provide protection by preparing your immune system so that in the event of exposure to the virus, your immune system is more able to prevent or reduce the severity of infection.

 Q. How do I know these vaccines are safe?